Usage

 Without this option, all interfaces are considered. lldpd

-will take the first MAC address from all the considered in-
+will take the first MAC address from all the considered inter-

-terfaces to compute the chassis ID.
-The logic of this option
+faces to compute the chassis ID.
+The logic of this option is

-is the same as for -I flag: you can exclude interfaces with
+the same as for -I flag: you can exclude interfaces with an

-an exclamation mark and use globbing to specify several in-
+exclamation mark and use globbing to specify several inter-

 name is used as a chassis ID instead.